chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/apps/

    List userapps bound to a given record.

-     request.GET may optionally contain:

-     * *type*: An XML schema namespace.
-If specified, only apps which explicitly declare themselves as supporting that namespace will be returned.

-     Will return :http:statuscode:`200` with the list of matching apps on success.

    :shortname: record_phas
    :accesscontrol: A principal in full control of the record, or any admin app.